 IKAR quickly became one of the fastest growing and most influential Jewish communities in the country, and a model for inspiring Jews from the most marginalized to the most engaged.

 In 2017 we marked our 13th anniversary, our Bat Mitzvah, and we celebrated IKAR’s role in the renaissance taking place in the American Jewish community.
-In a time of unprecedented disaffection and declining affiliation, we have built a beautiful and inspiring davening culture at IKAR, led by our rabbis (Rabbi Ronit Tsadok officially joined us in 2013 as Associate Rabbi), our Hazan Hillel Tigay, and our davening team.
+In a time of unprecedented disaffection and declining affiliation, we have built a beautiful and inspiring davening culture at IKAR, led by our rabbis (Rabbi Ronit Tsadok officially joined us in 2013 as Associate Rabbi, and Rabbi David Kasher joined our team as Associate Rabbi in 2018), our Hazan Hillel Tigay, and our davening team.
 Our community members range from the deans of the LA-based rabbinical schools to the most marginalized and disconnected Jews and seekers of all backgrounds, people of strong faith and avowed atheists.
-And we’ve helped to build the Jewish Emergent Network, working toward a national Jewish revival by fueling creative, unconventional Jewish community endeavors (bringing us Rabbi Nate DeGroot as Rabbinic Fellow).
+And we’ve helped to build the Jewish Emergent Network, working toward a national Jewish revival by fueling creative, unconventional Jewish community endeavors (bringing us Rabbi Keilah Lebell as our current Rabbinic Fellow).

 And we’ve come to understand that our role extends beyond Jewish religious and spiritual practice, and indeed beyond the Jewish community.
 We are working every day to inspire people of faith to reclaim a moral and prophetic voice in counter-testimony to the small-minded extremism now prevalent in so many religious communities.
 We are working to develop a spiritual roadmap for soulful, multi-faith justice work in Los Angeles and around the country.